 To reach the Grand Lake East Shore Trailhead turn east off Highway 34 (Trail Ridge Road) towards Grand Lake, and take the very first right onto Center Drive.
-After driving 0.2 miles turn left onto Marina Drive, and almost immediately you'll make a right turn onto Shadow Mountain Drive, which soon turns into Lakeside Drive.
+After driving 0.2 miles turn left onto Marina Drive, and almost immediately make a right turn onto Shadow Mountain Drive, which soon turns into Lakeside Drive.
 Drive another 0.2 miles and turn right onto Jericho Road, cross the bridge and drive 0.4 miles to Shoreline Way.
 Turn left at this intersection to park at the trailhead.

 The hike begins in the Arapaho National Forest.
 Because it begins outside of Rocky Mountain National Park, no fees are required to hike this trail.
 From the trailhead hikers will travel south along the East Shore Trail.
 This section of trail is also part of the Continental Divide National Scenic Trail, a 3100-mile footpath that traverses the Rocky Mountains from Mexico to Canada.

 For the most part the East Shore Trail travels over fairly flat terrain as it follows along the eastern shore of Shadow Mountain Lake.
 As you proceed southward you'll enjoy intermittent views of the lake.
 While near the shoreline keep an eye out for ospreys, which are known to nest in this area.
 In addition to the osprey we saw, we also spotted a couple of mule deer along this stretch.